 If you prefer to rent a car and embark on a road trip, we have included a Google map below with routes.

 Iceland Airport Arrivals & Departure

-Immigration process is easy and quick.
-You will require a Schengen Visa to visit Iceland, if you do not belong to the passport exempt countries.
+The immigration process is easy and quick.
+You will require a Schengen Visa to visit Iceland if you do not belong to the passport exempt countries.
 More information on Schengen visa process and list of countries here

 Departures are a bit tricky if you have check-in bags for your flight.
 Line-ups are huge and so we recommend arriving early to Keflavík to check-in.

 Day 1 Iceland Itinerary – Arrival – Blue Lagoon – Reykjavik Downtown – Northern Lights/Midnight Sun

 We flew from Canada and arrived in Iceland in the morning hours.
 The flight was only 6 hours long and we arrived at 6:30 am via IcelandAir.
 Quick break stop for us at the airport and we were ready with our backpacks to explore.
 As mentioned, Reykjavik is 50 minutes away from the airport, so we took a Flybus to reach the capital city.

 Blue Lagoon is located 15 minutes from the Keflavík – Reykjavik airport.
 So if you are planning to visit the Blue Lagoon, we recommend visiting on your day of arrival or departure.

 We decided to book a bus to take us to Blue Lagoon and then drop us at the hotel in Reykjavik.
 Blue Lagoon is a geothermal spa, powered by the Svartsengi power station.
 It is a man-made lagoon and is one of the popular Iceland attractions.
 The warm water is full of minerals like silica and sulphur and is considered very beneficial for body wellness.
 Blue Lagoon maintains strict hygiene policy – you have to take a shower before getting into the pool.